7th SPACE WARNING SQUADRON

 Speed is a key factor in day-to-day squadron activities.
-Within 60 seconds after detecting a launch, the crew on duty has to determine if the detection is valid, under investigation, or anomalous due to computer, mechanical or personnel error.
+Within 60 seconds after detecting a launch, the crew on duty must determine if the detection is valid, under investigation, or anomalous due to computer, mechanical or personnel error.
 After that, the crew determines the number of launched vehicles and provides impact predictions on North America.
 Once the information is determined, the unit passes updates to the appropriate authorities.

 The radar can change its point of focus in milliseconds, while conventional radars may take up to a minute to mechanically swing from one area to another.
 The main building is shaped like a pyramid with a triangular base 105 feet on each side.
 The two radiating faces are tilted back 20 degrees.
-Pave PAWS radar beams reach outward for nearly 3,000 nautical miles in a 240-degree sweep.
+UEWR beams reach outward for nearly 3,000 nautical miles in a 240-degree sweep.
 At its extreme range, it can detect an object the size of a small car.
 Smaller objects can be detected at closer range.

-The Air Force finished construction of the Pave PAWS site at Beale in October 1979.
+The Air Force finished construction of the PAVE PAWS site at Beale in October 1979.
 It attained initial operational capability in August 1980.
 The unit was originally part of Aerospace Defense Command's 26th Aerospace Division.